-My proposal is: let us not start all over again but build on what has already be done.
+My proposal is: let us not start all over again, but build on what has already been done.
 For example, it’s important to enhance the lower adoption of CSA practices and technologies (e.g. conservation agriculture and agroforestry) among smallholder farmers.
-While speaking to different stakeholders, I felt that public institutions’ dominance on agriculture needs to change by bringing in more participation from private sector enterprises.
+While speaking to different stakeholders, I felt that the public institutions’ dominance of agriculture needs to change by bringing in more participation from private sector enterprises.
 This offers opportunities for addressing constraints like access to improved inputs, equipment and credit and insurance schemes.

 I think the argument that agriculture has ‘an image problem’ among the youth in Ethiopia is more symptomatic than a real constraint.
 Even if young people want to plough the land like their parents used to, barriers to owning land due to fragmentation is a serious problem.
 Obviously, the focus therefore should be on how to productively engage the youth without grossly overselling the idea that agriculture is the solution to addressing rising inequalities and unemployment.

 I believe there’s a way out if innovative solutions are taken seriously.
 An example is the growing productive manufacturing and service sectors that offer good potential – packaging, transportation, processing, marketing, quality assurance.
 In other words, there’s increasing off-farm employment and income generation potential within the food systems.